-First, the characters.
-Furikabutte has a good grasp on teenagers and all the characters here feel very realistic.
-Unlike a lot of other anime, there are no star players on the team, no “aces” that everyone depends on.
+Furikabutte has a good grasp on teenagers and the down-to-earth realism of most of the cast is one of its strong points.
+Unlike a lot of other anime, there are no star players on the team, no “aces” that everyone depends on to save the day.
 Everyone gets a moment to shine, and that is one aspect in which Furikabutte really has a lead on other anime where all players apart from the main ones sometimes fade into the distance.
-By the end of the series I could name and recognize basically the players on the team and know their distinct personalities.
-The viewer forms such a deep investment in these characters because of the fact that they seem so real, like people you recognize from your own high school days, and thus you feel as excited during their games and as satisfied for their wins as they do.
-We get to see a team go from being strangers to working together and achieving victories, and it’s very enjoyable indeed.
+By the end of the series I could name and recognize basically the players on the team and recognize their distinct personalities.
+The viewer forms a significant investment in these characters because of the fact that they seem like people you recognize from your own high school days, and thus you feel as excited during their games and as satisfied for their wins as they do.
+The viewers get to see a team go from being strangers to working together and achieving victories, and that is a quite satisfying journey.

-And the games themselves?
-Absolutely captivating.
-So captivating that I finished the final ten episodes in the same day.
-And I’m a person who had never had the slightest interest in baseball until about a month ago.
-Keep in mind that the games here are not like those in other anime.
-An anime like Cross Game mixes in baseball episodes with slice-of-life episodes in a balance.
+The games themselves are also extremely captivating.
+So captivating that I found myself marathoning the final ten episodes in the same day.
+Keep in mind that the games here are not like those in most other series.
+An anime like Cross Game, for example, mixes in baseball episodes with slice-of-life episodes in a balance.
 The majority of Furikabutte, on the other hand, is about baseball matches.
 One match lasts ten entire episodes.
-We don’t skip over innings or rush through any aspect – the anime meticulously covers every individual play, both the strategy behind them as well as their results.
+It doesn’t skip over innings or rush through any aspect – the anime meticulously covers every individual play, both the strategy behind them as well as their results.
 And if you think that no anime can pull off this level of detail and still be interesting or entertaining, then you’re wrong.
 Furikabutte held my interest extremely well – after every episode I immediately wanted to watch the next.
 And luckily, I could, and I can only feel sorry for those who had to wait an entire week between episodes when it was airing.